Ultimate List of Free Kindle Books for Christian Readers

 - The Innocence of Father Brown by G.K.
 Chesterton

-- The Wisdom of Father Brown by G.K.
+- Father Brown (Complete Collection) by G.K.
 Chesterton

 - Secret Adversary by Agatha Christie